signum-network/CIPs/SIP/sip-account-profiles.md

 ## Reference Implementation

-A reference implementation for Data Creation/Validation at least for Javascript will be provided.
+A [JSON Schema](https://json-schema.org/) will be provides and also reference implementation for Data Creation/Validation at least for Javascript will be provided.

 ## Security Considerations